Footlight Fever

 Footlight Fever is a 1941 American comedy film directed by Irving Reis and starring Alan Mowbray, Donald MacBride, Elisabeth Risdon and Elyse Knox.
 Produced and distributed by RKO Pictures, it is a sequel to the 1940 film Curtain Call.

 Plot

-Alan Mowbray and Donald MacBride reprise their roles as theatrical producers Donald Avery and Geoffrey 'Jeff' Crandall.
-This time they try to con a millionairess into funding their latest show by posing as old friends of her lost love.
+Theatrical producers Donald Avery and Geoffrey "Jeff" Crandall try to con a millionairess into funding their latest show by posing as old friends of her lost love.